bpmct/jetbrains-indexes/README.md

 ---

 To modify the image or workspace definition, simply push to `main` .
 GitHub actions will re-build the image and Coder will notify developers when an update is available for their workspace.

-Check out this video for an overview on how this works: https://youtu.be/BrZhBJtjkYk?t=104